MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/introduction.md

 [`DependencyService`](xref:Xamarin.Forms.DependencyService) allows apps to call into platform-specific functionality from shared code.
 This functionality enables Xamarin.Forms apps to do anything that a native app can do.

-`DependencyService` is a dependency resolver.
+`DependencyService` is a service locator.
 In practice, an interface is defined and `DependencyService` finds the correct implementation of that interface from the various platform projects.

+> [!NOTE]
+> By default, the [`DependencyService`](xref:Xamarin.Forms.DependencyService) will only resolve platform implementations that have parameterless constructors.
+However, a dependency resolution method can be injected into Xamarin.Forms that uses a dependency injection container or factory methods to resolve platform implementations.
+This approach can be used to resolve platform implementations that have constructors with parameters.
+For more information, see [Dependency resolution in Xamarin.Forms](~/xamarin-forms/internals/dependency-resolution.md).

 ## How DependencyService Works